mano-lis/symfony-certif-notes/Miscellaneous.md

 $person = $serializer->deserialize($data, Person::class, 'xml');
 ```
-deserialization example disabling ALLOW_EXTRA_ATTRIBUTES option so as to throw an exception if data contains properties which are not attributes of the targetted class.
+deserialization following example disabling ALLOW_EXTRA_ATTRIBUTES option so as to throw an exception if data contains properties which are not attributes of the targetted class.
 ```php
 use App\Model\Person;